Interim Management – Candidate

 - Fewer benefits than if you were employed

-Interim assignments for some organisations can be done remotely or hybrid working, but some are fully on-site.
-This is usually established at the outset.
+Interim assignments for some organisations can be done remotely or hybrid working, but many are fully on-site.
+This is usually agreed and established at the outset ahead of deployment.

 Join the Practicus Interim Network